 The has been a staple of the U.S. housing market recovery, helping more than 3.3 million homeowners to refinance to lower rates since 2009.

 Recently, however, HARP loan closings have slowed.
 Fewer HARP loans closed last year than during any year since the program’s launch.

-According to the U.S. government, the HARP slowdown in an issue of "awareness".
-Consumers frequently tell officials that the program appears "too good to be true"; that it "must be a scam".
+HARP’s sponsoring agency — the FHFA — believes that the HARP slowdown is an issue of “awareness”, which is probably accurate.
+Consumers frequently tell officials that the program appears “too good to be true”; that it “must be a scam”.

 But, HARP is not a scam.
-It's real and more than 600,000 U.S. households are currently "in the money" to refinance via HARP.
-Few are actually doing it.
+It’s real and thousands of U.S. households remain “in the money” to HARP-refinance right this very minute.

 Via an outreach program which includes mailers and town halls, the Federal Housing Finance Agency wants today’s eligible HARP households to get started on their refinances now.